Howse Pass: History

+Geography

+From Howse Pass, waters flow east via Conway Creek, Howse River, North Saskatchewan River to Lake Winnipeg and Hudson Bay.
+To the west it drains by the Blaeberry River to the Columbia River and on to the Pacific Ocean.

 Howse Pass is lower than many other passes in this range and it was considered for the Canadian Pacific's route, but Kicking Horse Pass was chosen instead.
 There has been some talk of building a road through the pass from Saskatchewan River Crossing to Golden, British Columbia, but this would involve cutting through the national park.